bufbuild-ru/docs/docs/lint/rules/index.md

 ### `STANDARD`

-The `STANDARD` category includes everything from the `BASIC` category and some additional rules that represent our recommendations for modern Protobuf development. `STANDARD` is also the default set of lint rules used by the Buf CLI if the `buf.yaml` file has no lint settings configured.The additional rules in the `STANDARD` category are:
+The `STANDARD` category includes everything from the `BASIC` category and some additional rules that represent our recommendations for modern Protobuf development. `STANDARD` is also the default set of lint rules used by the Buf CLI if the `buf.yaml` file has no lint settings configured.

+The additional rules in the `STANDARD` category are:

 - [`ENUM_VALUE_PREFIX`](#enum_value_prefix)
 - [`ENUM_ZERO_VALUE_SUFFIX`](#enum_zero_value_suffix)